-Internationalisation actions at universities include the attendance of additional students Internationalisation at Home encompasses the academic syllabi, interactions between local and international students, lecturers and professors, the pursuit of international research topics and even innovative technology uses.
+Internationalisation at home include recruitment of overseas students Internationalisation at Home encompasses the academic syllabi, interactions between local and international students, lecturers and professors, the pursuit of international research topics and even the use of innovative technology.
 One of the most recent definitions proposed by Jos Beleem and Elspeth Jones suggests that "Internationalisation at Home is the purposeful integration of international and intercultural dimensions into the formal and informal curriculum for all students within domestic learning environments".
-According to Carlos Alberto Kamiensky, International Relations Advisor at the Federal University of the ABC Zone (UFABC), established in 2006, internationalisation at home is part of UFABC' strategic plan.
-This is clearly reflected in the fact that UFABC reached the top position of newspaper Folha de São Paulo's ranking of universities in four consecutive years (in the internationalisation category).
+According to Carlos Alberto Kamiensky, fact that UFABC reached the top position of newspaper Folha de São Paulo's ranking of universities in four consecutive years (in the internationalisation category).
 Over 20 courses are taught in English through the English as a Medium of Instruction (EMI) approach.
 "We set up specific EMI courses in 2017 in support of lecturers and professors interested in this option, and today there are over 30 of them.
 We have an in-house policy that encourages lecturers to spend a sabbatical abroad.
-And we have set up a partnership with the UN State University in Detroit, USA, through which students at both locations work remotely together on joint projects", says Kamiensky.
-Courses taught in English also attract students from outside Brazil, with positive impacts on the daily lives of students, professors, lecturers and other employees.
-However, Brazilian universities are still poorly prepared for this step, for instance, with few options of accommodations for international visitors.
+And we have set up a partnership with the UN -State University in Detroit, USA, through which students at both locations work remotely turers and other employees.
+However, Brazilian universities are still poorly prepared for this step, for instance, with few options of accommodation for international visitors.
 Another important and frequently neglected point regards the translation of institutional websites into English.
 However, the UFABC website was not only translated; it was completely restructured.
-"It is important to think about the experience of students and researchers, and a website that is attractive to foreigners plays an important role in demonstrating an international presence", teaches Audrey Heppleston, from the University of East Anglia (for an interview with Prof. Heppleston, see page 24).
+"It is important to think about the experience of students and researchers, and a website that is attractive to foreigners plays an important role in demonstrating an international presence", argues Audrey Heppleston, from the University of East Anglia (for an interview with Prof. Heppleston, see page 24).
 At UFABC, international cooperation levels and technology uses are already so advanced that one of its forthcoming steps is planning online doctorates.
-However, one of the main barriers in Brazil still regards language (read Chapter 3).
+However, one of the main barriers in Brazil still regards language (see Chapter 3).
 "In order to implement internationalisation, English classes are needed.
-But EMI is still finding its footing in Brazil, and lecturers and professors at private institutions are overburdened, since they have to do a little of everything", explained Rita Louback, International Relations Advisor at the Pontifical Catholic University of Minas Carlos Alberto "We offer specific Kamiensky from UFABC:
+But EMI is still finding its footing in Brazil, and lecturers and professors at private institutions are overburdened, since they have to do a little of everything", explained Rita Louback, International Relations Advisor at the Pontifical Catholic University of Minas Ge- Carlos Alberto "We offer specific Kamiensky from UFABC: